Highway 1 Corridor Investment Program

 Tier II Auxiliary Lane Alternative

-Existing and projected future state and federal transportation revenues are insufficient to fully fund the Tier I Highway 1 Corridor project as a single project.
-The tiered approach to environmental analysis provides options for the RTC to make incremental improvements to the corridor.
+Existing and projected future state and federal transportation revenues are insufficient to fully fund the Tier I Highway 1 Corridor project as a single project as the cost estimate for HOV alternative Tier 1 project is $600m, about $100m over the amount that would be raised by a half-cent sales tax over 30 years even if all revenues were dedicated to this project.
+The tiered approach to environmental analysis provides options to make incremental improvements to the most heavily traveled corridor in the county, Highway 1.

-- 41st Ave – Soquel Dr Auxiliary Lanes and Chanticleer Pedestrian/Bicycle Bridge: $4 million are available for design and right-of-way from State Transportation Improvement Program (STIP).
+- 41st Ave – Soquel Dr Auxiliary Lanes and Chanticleer Pedestrian/Bicycle Bridge: $4 million is available for design and right-of-way from State Transportation Improvement Program (STIP).
 An additional $2 million in STIP funds have been reserved for the construction phase.
-Total costs are estimated to be $29 million
+Total project development and construction costs are estimated to be $29 million

 - Highway 1 Mar Vista Pedestrian/Bicycle Overcrossing: $7.5 million has been programmed in STIP and Regional Surface Transportation Program (RSTP) funds.
 Preliminary design/environmental analysis will get underway on this project in Fall 2016.